National Nurses United

 National Nurses United (NNU) is the largest organization of registered nurses in the United States.
 With more than 225,000 members, it is the farthest-reaching union and professional association of registered nurses in the U.S. Founded in 2009 through the merging of the California Nurses Association/National Nurses Organizing Committee, the United American Nurses, and the Massachusetts Nurses Association, the NNU focuses on amplifying the voice of direct care RNs and patients in national policy.
 The union's policy positions include the enactment of safe nurse-to-patient ratios, patient advocacy rights at the Executive and State level, and legislation for single-payer health care to secure "quality healthcare for all, as a human right."
 The organization's goal is to "organize all direct care RNs into a single organization capable of exercising influence over the healthcare industry, governments, and employers."

 Leadership

-The executive director of the national organization, which is affiliated with the AFL–CIO, is labor leader Bonnie Castillo, who also heads the 90,000-member California Nurses Association.
-The former executive director is RoseAnn DeMoro, who serves as National Vice President and Executive Board Member of the AFL–CIO.
+The executive director of the national organization, which is affiliated with the AFL–CIO, is labor leader Puneet Maharaj, who also heads the 90,000-member California Nurses Association, and the National Nurses Organizing Committee.
+The former executive directors include RoseAnn DeMoro, who served as National Vice President and Executive Board Member of the AFL–CIO, and Bonnie Castillo.